Hattie and the Fox

 Prior Knowledge: Ask students to brainstorm types of animals that live on a farm.
 Explain to students that this week's story is about some farm animals who have a problem.

-New Story: Introduce title, author and illustrator; Show the cover and talk about the type of farm animal that is shown on the cover - Who might Hattie be?
-Why might the hen on the cover looking over her shoulder?
+Introduce title, author and illustrator; Show the cover and talk about the type of farm animal that is shown on the cover - Who might Hattie be?
+Why might the hen on the cover be looking over her shoulder?
 Does a fox belong on a farm?; Take a picture walk being sure to stress the name of each farm animal, what each animal is doing, where the fox is located, and the name of the fox's body parts that are showing.
 Make sure to stop the picture walk right after the fox jumps up.
 Ask students to predict what they think will happen next; Read aloud for enjoyment and to see what happens to the farm animals once the fox jumps out of the bushes!

-Companion Rhyme: Introduce the companion nursery rhyme 'Hickety, Pickety, My Black Hen'; For the first reading, read the poem aloud.
+Introduce the companion nursery rhyme 'Hickety, Pickety, My Black Hen'; For the first reading, read the poem aloud.
 For the second reading, have students echo read.

 Day 2

-Story: Reread Hattie and the Fox and generate a discussion about the events in the story, possibly by asking a few of the following questions..
+Reread Hattie and the Fox and generate a discussion about the events in the story, possibly by asking a few of the following questions..

 • Which parts of the story could really happen?
 Which portions of the story were fictional?